fabotao/GapClust/README.md

 ## Publications

 ## Copyright
-This software package is distributed under GNU GPL v3.
+This software package is distributed under MIT license.

 This work is free to use for academic and research purposes.
 Please contact maintainer for commercial use of this work.